 Whether you’re contemplating a family weekend getaway, or perhaps just want to have kid-like fun yourself, there’s nothing quite like immersing yourself in theme parks for an introduction to spring travel.
 I had a chance to check that premise out on a recent extended family theme park getaway to Minneapolis.

-Minneapolis might not be the first city that comes to mind when you think about theme parks, but they have several offerings that make them an attractive choice.
+Minneapolis might not be the first city that comes to mind when you think about theme parks, but it has several offerings that make the city an attractive choice.
 Let’s take a look.

-Located in the Mall of America, the largest shopping mall in the United States, Nickelodeon Universe covers seven acres in the middle of the mall with rides and attractions appropriate to all age levels.
+Located in the Mall of America, the largest shopping mall in the United States, Nickelodeon Universe covers seven acres in the middle of the mall, offering rides and attractions appropriate to all age levels.
 As you would expect, many of the rides feature top Nickelodeon characters such as SpongeBob Square Pants, Rugrats, and Dora the Explorer, but the marketing is not too “in your face.”

 You’ll find some perennial theme park favorites, like the ferris wheel and merry-go-round, but you’ll also find the Orange Streak (roller coaster), Avatar Airbender (not open on my visit), the Fairly Odd Coaster (roller coaster), and the Log Chute (water ride).